trans-travel/trans-travel/notes/usa-general.md

 # United States - General Information

+## Bathrooms and Single-Sex Facilities

+Federal facilities that segregate by gender (bathrooms, locker rooms, prisons, etc) are in the process of being segregated according to sex assigned at birth.
+Trans women should expect to be required to use men's bathrooms, trans men should expect to be required to use women's bathrooms, and non-binary people should be expected to use bathrooms according to sex assigned at birth.
+Intersex do not exist according to these policies, so it is unknown how this will apply to them.

+This only applies to federal facilities.
+Most spaces in the USA are not federal facilities, but instead subject largely to state and local laws.

+Examples of spaces that are federally-controlled:

+ - Bathrooms/toilets/showers in national parks
+ - Federal prisons
+ - Veterans Administration Hospitals
+ - Immigrations and Customs Facilities
+ - Military buildings
+ - Federal buildings
+ - Post offices

+Notably, most airports, train stations, businesses, etc, are NOT federally controlled and not subject to these in-process bans.

+People who are gender-non-conforming should expect that their gender may be questioned and their right to access a space may be questioned.
+In some cases, this can become violent, and these changes will embolden people to attempt to enforce these actions themselves, even on spaces where they do not apply.
+Thus trans folk and people who do not match the ideals of white femininity should in particular consider that harassment may occur.
+Historically, butch lesbians and Black women (including straight Black women) have faced disproportionate amounts of questioning of their gender, in addition to trans folk.

 ## US Passports

 Currently (Jan 24, 2025), "X" markers are on US passports are still, in